mathbotics/app/backend/README.md

 - Generating gql type: If you add any mutation, query, or object, make sure that it is exported at the queries/index.ts or the objects/index.ts or the mutations/index.ts.
 Afterwards, run `yarn gen` in the backend folder.

 - Migrating Database (Prisma): When making changes to the schema, edit the prisma.schema in the prisma folder.
 Afterwards, docker exec into the running api container (via `docker exec -it mathbotics_api bash`) and run `yarn migrate:save`, fill the required info, this will create a new migration with the changes made to the schema, then run `yarn migrate:up` to apply that migration.
 Then, on your own machine, run `yarn gen` in the backend folder to generate a new version of the prisma client reflecting the new changes.

+- Seeding, creating users: Run `yarn seed src/seeders/AdminSeeder.ts` to create an admin, or for other types as well.

 ## Deployment: